 When the alarm goes off and I sit up, the first thing I do is say "thank you."
 I get up, ignore the phone, start the coffee maker, pour a huge glass of water, squeeze a lemon into it and drink it down.
 Then I pour my coffee (I put ghee and MCT oil in mine) and head to the couch for meditation.
 Sometimes I'll use a guided meditation.
 Other times, I'll hear my middle schooler start the shower and I know I only have a few minutes, so I'll just spend a minute or two bringing my attention to my breath.

-Breakfast for me is usually a big handful of berries, a couple tablespoons of flax chia blend, raw nuts, a dash of ground cinnamon, a sprinkling of granola and unsweetened soy or almond milk.
+Breakfast for me is usually a big handful of berries, a couple tablespoons of flax seed meal and chia or hemp seeds, raw nuts, a dash of ground cinnamon, a sprinkling of granola and unsweetened soy or almond milk.
 I'll also take a whole bunch of supplements with breakfast.
 And I often have a cup of green tea mid-morning.